MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-generating-aldoc.md

 ### .NET 6.0

 The ALDoc tool is based on `dotnet 4.8` or later.
-It's recommended to use .NET 6.0.
+It's recommended to use .NET 6.0 or .NET 7.0.
 Use the following command to check your local dotnet version:

 ```bash
 dotnet --list-sdks